 Before November 2020, there were two major divisions within Sega Japan who were responsible for handling arcades:

 It is slightly more complicated than that, but that should suffice for what we’re talking about now.
 Post-pandemic, Sega sold #2 off to a company called GENDA in November 2020.
 At the time, GENDA purchased 85% of the shares and took over site operations.
-They were the company who closed down some high profile sites, while opening some new locations. #1 was also affected but more through internal downsizing; They still maintain a staff and develop content/offer support.
+They were the company who closed down some high profile sites, while opening some new locations. #1 was also affected but more through internal downsizing, as they still maintain a staff and develop content/offer support.
 One example is with their APM3 platform.
-You also had the Western side of Sega Amusements moving forward with what was called a “Management Buy Out;” That part of the company is selling new Sega-branded arcade games right now, and others are in development – recall that Mission: Impossible Arcade DX just started shipping a few weeks ago, and they have others like VRAgent shipping by March.
+You also had the Western side of Sega Amusements moving forward with what was called a “Management Buy Out”; that part of the company is selling new Sega arcade games right now, and others are in development – you may recall that Mission: Impossible Arcade DX just started shipping a few weeks ago, and they have others like VR Agent from the likes of 3MindWave shipping by March.

 What do you think about this announcement and change?